BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 $S$ will be our background sky level, as seen at the output of the LNB.
 In general, the power spectral density for astronomical sources is rather white (i.e. flat), even if we consider the typical bandwidths (~3 MHz) supported by low cost SDR receivers.

 Now let's consider what happens to the output power spectral density if our antenna is perfectly oriented towards a point source like Cas A or Cygnus A (with angular sizes way below 1º).
-Since these sources are rather small and/our could be irregular and therefore difficult to characterize in terms of temperature and angular diameter, we will use a different approach: we'll take the [spectral irradiance (also known as flux density)](https://en.wikipedia.org/wiki/Irradiance#Spectral_irradiance) of the source into account.
-This quantity describes the power spectral density of the noise coming from a distant object per unit of surface, and in the context of radioastronomy, is usually measured in **Janskys (Jy)** ($1\text{ Jy}=10^{-26}\text{W}\text{m}^{-2}\text{Hz}^{-1}$).
+Since these sources are rather small and/or irregular, and therefore difficult to characterize in terms of temperature and angular diameter, we will take their [spectral irradiance (also known as flux density)](https://en.wikipedia.org/wiki/Irradiance#Spectral_irradiance) into account instead.
+This quantity describes the power spectral density of the noise coming from a distant object per unit of surface, and in the context of radioastronomy, is usually measured in **Janskys** ($1\text{ Jy}=10^{-26}\text{W}\text{m}^{-2}\text{Hz}^{-1}$).
 The spectral density of the power collected by the antenna is related to the spectral flux $F$ by the antenna aperture $A$:

 $$
 \frac{dP}{d\nu}=AF
 $$

 For both Cas A and Cyg A, the order of magnitude of the spectral flux is 500 Jy.
-In parabolic antennas, the antenna aperture is related to the dish area by a dimensionless factor named **aperture efficiency**, which describes how much of the received power is actually collected by the dish with respect to its physical size.
+In parabolic antennas, the antenna aperture is related to the dish area by a dimensionless factor called **aperture efficiency**, which describes how much of the received power is actually collected by the dish with respect to its physical size.
 We'll call this factor $\eta$:

 $$
 A=\eta A_d=\frac{1}{4}{\eta \pi D_d^2}